sockmysox/celery-mongobeat/README.md

     'every': 15,
     'period': 'minutes',
     'args': [12345],
+    'description': 'Process data from the API.',
-    'metadata': 'Created by API endpoint /tasks',  # This key will be ignored 'request_id': 'xyz-789'                        # This key will also be ignored }
+    'owner': 'api-service',          # This will be saved as a custom field 'request_id': 'xyz-789'          # This will also be saved }

 task_doc = manager.create_interval_task(**task_data)